PAC Fundraising: The Ultimate Guide for Political Action Committees

 When a PAC starts, that committee can give $5,000 per election to a candidate if they are a multicandidate PAC.
 If they are not a multicandidate PAC, their donation drops to $2,900 per election.
 Both committee types can give $5,000 per year to another PAC and even more to local, state, and national party committees.
 PACs can also receive up to $5,000 from local, state, and national party committees.

-Here is an example of a super PAC raising funds as a 527 political group.
+Here’s an example of a super PAC raising funds as a 527 political group.
 As you can see, they have kept the suggested donation amounts small and up to $100.
-But also, they’ve enabled monthly recurring donations so their supporters can keep helping the mission.
+But they’ve also enabled monthly recurring donations so their supporters can keep helping the mission.
 Consider a campaign like this if you have curbs on the amount you can raise for your PAC.

 PAC fundraising

-There are additional restrictions on donations to a PAC.
+There are additional restrictions on donations to a PAC you should know about.
 For instance, any cash amount must not exceed $100.
-Anonymous cash amounts cannot exceed $50.
+And, anonymous cash amounts cannot exceed $50.
 PACs who receive more in anonymous cash funds can use that amount for any expense not related to a federal election, campaign, or candidate.

 With Donorbox, PACs can raise funds and reach their potential voters’ radar, as well as keep their supporters engaged through advanced fundraising features like crowdfunding, peer-to-peer fundraising, membership campaigns, text-to-give, and more.
-Learn more about us in this promo video here.
+Learn more about us in the video below.

 Legalities